neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

 In this tutorial, you will learn how to:

 - Generate a mesh for NekRS
-- Create NekRS input files for laminar flow in dimensional form
+- Create NekRS input files for laminar flow
+- Create NekRS input files for [!ac](LES)
+- Build NekRS simulations in either dimensional or non-dimensional form
 - Visualize NekRS outputs

 To access this tutorial,